 - Support to the planning and budgeting process, and deepening sector-based policy planning and budgeting cycle.

-- Improving aid coordination, and developing aid modalities which use government systems in support of infrastructure and service deliver.
+- Improving aid coordination, and developing aid modalities which use government systems in support of infrastructure and service delivery.

 We have also facilitated a peer learning programme with the Ugandan Ministry of Finance.
 This has helped accelerate the introduction of reforms such as expenditure controls; an automated budget system; and a national budget strategy document.
 It also has given senior management ideas and motivation for reform.
 We are now expanding this programme into other countries.